Zainab-Obitayo/bash_to_python/README.md

 # Genomic Data Analysis Pipeline (Python Version)
-Identification of somatic and germiline variants from tumor and normal samples
+Identification of somatic and germiline variants from tumor and normal samples.
        Note: The bash script was added for comparism.

 ## Overview